 Individuals who are 12 years and older should perform the following progression once isolation is completed and physician clearance has been obtained if indicated:

-- Asymptomatic/mild symptoms: Minimum 1 day symptom free (excluding loss of taste/smell), 2 days of increase in physical activity (ie, one light practice, one normal practice), no games before day 3.
+- Asymptomatic/mild symptoms: Minimum 1 day symptom free (excluding loss of taste/smell), tolerating ADLs, 1 day of practice prior to return to games is recommended .
 A face mask should be worn for ALL physical activity, including games or scrimmages, until 10 full days from positive test or symptom onset have passed.

-- Moderate symptoms: Minimum 1 day symptom free (excluding loss of taste/smell), and a minimum of 4 days of gradual increase in physical activity (one light cardio workout on own, two light practices, one full practice), no games before day 5.
+- Moderate symptoms: Minimum 1 day symptom free (excluding loss of taste/smell), tolerating ADLs, one light practice or 30 minutes minimum of cardiovascular exercise on own, and 1 full practice prior to games is recommended.
 A face mask should be worn for ALL physical activity, including games or scrimmages, until 10 full days from positive test or symptom onset have passed.

 All children and adolescents and their parents/caregivers should be educated to monitor for chest pain, shortness of breath out of proportion for upper respiratory tract infection, new-onset palpitations, or syncope when returning to exercise.
 If any of these signs and/or symptoms occur, the AAP recommends immediately stopping exercise and seeing a pediatrician for an in-person assessment, and consideration should be given for pediatric cardiology consultation.